 |JD Power Home Insurance Study||Below average|

 J.D.
 Power studies show Liberty Mutual isn’t excelling in any area, and often is performing below the industry average.
-In its 2020 Power Property Claims Satisfaction Study, Liberty Mutual tied with MetLife for 10th place out of 19 insurance providers, and put it below the industry average.
+In J.D.
+Power's 2021 Property Claims Satisfaction Study, Liberty Mutual tied with Travelers for 11th place out of 19 insurance providers, and put it below the industry average.

-On J.D.
-Power’s latest Home Insurance Study, Liberty Mutual was close to the bottom of the list, ranking 18th among 23 providers on critical factors like interaction, policy offerings, price, billing process, policy information, and claims.
-It did manage to do better in the Insurance Digital Experience Study, but it scored only one point higher than the industry average.
-This could be indicative of serious problems, should you need to file a claim.
+In J.D.
+Power’s 2021 Home Insurance Study, Liberty Mutual was close to the bottom of the list, ranking 17th among 22 providers on critical factors like interaction, policy offerings, price, billing process, policy information, and claims.
+It also scored poorly in the 2021 Insurance Digital Experience Study.
+This could be indicative of serious problems, should you need to file a claim online.

-It’s not surprising then that Liberty Mutual as a whole and its home insurance policies have a high number of complaints from customers.
+It’s not surprising that in 2020 Liberty Mutual as a whole and its home insurance policies had a high number of complaints from customers.
 The NAIC gathers complaint information from state regulators.
 Complaint ratios of 1.0 represent the national average, and anything above shows the company has more complaints than usual.
 For example, a ratio of 2.0 indicates twice as many complaints as expected in the market.

-In 2017, Liberty Mutual had 15 times more complaints than average for its homeowners policies.
-While complaint report trends show Liberty Mutual is improving, it still severely lags other top contenders like State Farm, which received a 0.35 complaint ratio on its homeowner policies in 2019.
+In 2019, Liberty Mutual had over five times more complaints than average for its homeowners policies.
+While complaint report trends show Liberty Mutual is improving, it still severely lags other top contenders like State Farm, which received a 0.74 complaint ratio on its homeowner policies in 2020.

 Other Types of Insurance Provided by Liberty Mutual

-Liberty Mutual offers many other typical forms of insurance coverage, including vehicle, renters, condo, landlord, life, pet, and small-business insurance.
+Liberty Mutual offers many other typical forms of insurance coverage, including vehicle, renters, condo, landlord, and small-business insurance.
 The insurer even offers tuition coverage.

 Compare Other Home Insurance Reviews